Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 Epic Magic Arms and Armor, *shield, wall of force; Market Price: +*8 bonus.

+### Fire Warding
-**Fire Warding:** The armor absorbs the first 50 points of fire damage per round that the wearer would normally take (similar to the *resist energy* spell).
+The armor absorbs the first 50 points of fire damage per round that the wearer would normally take (similar to the *resist energy* spell).